learn-co-curriculum/react-hooks-react-router-code-along/README.md

 required to interact with our application to see the favorite soil list.

-Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of our favorite soils by using the URL `www.loveforsoils.com/favorites`.
+Because our personal opinion on the best soils is so important, we want to allow users to go straight to this list of our favorite soils by using the URL `www.loveforsoils.com/favorites`.
 Enter **React Router**: a routing library for **React** that allows us to link to specific URLs and conditionally render components depending on which URL is displayed.